 What funds can I give to?

-Currently, the John Marshall Law School Alumni Association has the Annual Fund, and the following four scholarship funds: The Andy Crawford Fund, The Endowed Scholarship Fund; The Bobby Lee Cook Scholarship Fund; The Melissa Hamrick Scholarship Fund; and The John E. Ryan Endowed Scholarship Fund.
-A description of each of the funds can be found here.
+Currently, the John Marshall Law School Alumni Association has the Annual Fund and the following eight scholarship funds: The Andy Crawford Fund; The Endowed Scholarship Fund; The Bobby Lee Cook Scholarship Fund; The Judge G. Blackburn Scholarship Fund; The Melissa Hamrick Scholarship Fund; The Renata Turner Scholarship Fund; The Resilience Scholarship Fund; and The John E. Ryan Endowed Scholarship Fund.
+More information about the available scholarship funds can be found here.

 Is the John Marshall Law School Alumni Association a not-for-profit organization?